 Finally, the last step in an estate planning checklist is to speak with a knowledgeable Ohio estate planning attorney about your desires in an estate plan.
 A lawyer can ensure that all documents are created correctly, filed properly, and exactly reflect your wishes for your estate in addition to your medical care.
 You can also come up with a periodic plan to review your estate plan with an attorney, as circumstances change over time, and your estate plan should reflect it.

-If you would like to speak with a knowledgeable Ohio estate planning attorney about what you should do to create or amend an estate plan, talk to the law office of Kryszak & Associates today to schedule a consultation.
+If you would like to speak with a knowledgeable Ohio estate planning attorney about what you should do to create or amend an estate plan, talk to the law office of Kryszak Law Firm today to schedule a consultation.